 Pop Culture Classroom, a Colorado nonprofit, has a digital trove of downloadable graphic novel teaching guides, educational comics, a lending library and more.
 Look into their two curricular units on graphic novels and games for grades 4-9.

 The Marvel Unlimited digital comic subscription service is treating fans with a month’s worth of free access to iconic stories such as Avengers Vs. X-Men, Civil War, Amazing Spider-Man: Red Goblin, and more.
 Now through May 4, access these tales through the Marvel Unlimited app.
 Finish each comic’s series by contacting your local bookstore and arranging curbside pickup.

 Meditate on verse and rhythm each day, connecting with a world of writers.
 Sign up for the Poetry Foundation’s newsletter to receive daily poems.

 Astronomy Picture of the Day

 Take a mental exploration of space with NASA’s astronomy picture of the day.
 Learn about Earth’s atmosphere, novas, star constellations, and more through stunning photos and additional links to dive deeper.

 Read the papers, from the 1800s.
 Virtually flip through the Colorado Historic News Collection, read aloud and dramatize the stories you find to create your own home theater production.

 Girls With Impact Online Entrepreneurship Academy

 Young women ages 12 to 18 are invited to register for this “online mini-MBA.”
 The program, offered year-round with quarterly sessions, includes 10 weeks of coach-led classes, a start-up kit, training materials, and graduation with certificate.
-The fee, usually $395, is waived for this year’s spring cohort (starting March 31) in light of COVID-19-related education and economic complications.
+The fee, usually $395, is $20 for the duration of COVID-19-related education and economic complications.